 - Be careful with SAS start time.
-If you set the start time for a SAS to now, then due to clock skew (differences in current time according to different machines), failures may be observed intermittently for the first few minutes.
+If you set the start time for a SAS to the current time, you may observe failures occurring intermittently for the first few minutes due to different machines having slight variations the current time (known as clock skew).
 In general, set the start time to be at least 15 minutes in the past.
 Or, don't set it at all, which will make it valid immediately in all cases.
 The same generally applies to expiry time as well--remember that you may observe up to 15 minutes of clock skew in either direction on any request.
 For clients using a REST version prior to 2012-02-12, the maximum duration for a SAS that does not reference a stored access policy is 1 hour, and any policies specifying longer term than that will fail.

 - Be specific with the resource to be accessed.
 A security best practice is to provide a user with the minimum required privileges.
 If a user only needs read access to a single entity, then grant them read access to that single entity, and not read/write/delete access to all entities.
 This also helps lessen the damage if a SAS is compromised because the SAS has less power in the hands of an attacker.